 Before we go any further, I am going to be completely honest with you.
 The Transformation Formula is, as explained above, a theoretical formula.
 This goes beyond just the variable Z, which researchers have been thus far unable to identify (though we will come back to that in a moment!).
 Of the four known variables, only one of them is actually measurable.
 This is the mass of the starting object, which is defined by how much “stuff” there is in the object.
 Though directly related to an object’s weight, mass is a slightly different measurement.
 You see, mass is an inherent property while weight depends upon the force due to gravity acting on the object.
-The three variables that cannot be measured are wand power, concentration, and viciousness because they do not have numerical values.
+The three variables that cannot be numerically represented are wand power, concentration, and viciousness, since there is no way to definitively measure them.
 Wand power is the strength of your wand and is influenced not only by the wood, core, length, and flexibility, but also by your relationship with it.
 I will explain concentration to you in more detail in the coming weeks, but in general it is how your mind focuses and directs your magic.
 For the sake of transfiguration, viciousness is liveliness of the target object.
 Though it may sound counter-intuitive, viciousness cannot be zero, even for inanimate objects.
 The reason for this is that at the atomic level, there is always movement in an object.
 The only possible way to have a thing with absolutely no viciousness is if that thing is at absolute zero, or zero Kelvin, where all atomic motion is stopped.
 There are multiple theories as to what would happen if one tried casting a transformation on an object at absolute zero, however none can be proven as it is impossible to cool something to that temperature, even with magic.